-Which ever you choose make sure you use it daily and be aware that if time is a limitation then 20 minutes of oil pulling a day is probably not going to fit into your routine and you will derive the same benefits in one minute with a good quality mouthwash.
+Whichever you choose to make sure you use it daily and be aware that if time is a limitation then 20 minutes of oil pulling a day is probably not going to fit into your routine and you will derive the same benefits in one minute with a good quality mouthwash.

 Again you can get mouthwash off the shelf or opt for a more natural product.
-Either way the most important thing to know is always choose an alcohol free variety.
+Either way, the most important thing to know is always choosing an alcohol-free variety.

 Alcohol dehydrates your mouth which allows bacteria to breed faster and makes you more prone to gum disease or cavities.
-The ethanol in leading brands of mouthwash has also been linked to the increase risk of mouth cancers in research studies and should therefore be avoided.
+The ethanol in leading brands of mouthwash has also been linked to the increased risk of mouth cancers in research studies and should, therefore, be avoided.

 If you are after a natural mouthwash read the label closely to ensure it does not contain fluoride, alcohol, sugar, artificial colours or sweeteners.

 Oil pulling is an ancient practice that involves simply swishing oil around your teeth and mouth for as long as you can (ideally 20 minutes).
 The idea is that the oil helps to draw toxins out of the teeth and gums, keep them healthy and prevent disease.
 Now there isn’t a lot of scientific research out there on this topic but there is a lot of anecdotal evidence where people claim it has benefited them and their oral hygiene.